sandboxnu/mfa-form-automator/README.md

 ## Getting Started (Local Development)

-1. Create a .env file in `apps/web` and `apps/server` and configure environment variables using the provided example files.
+1. Create a .env file in `apps/web` and `apps/server` and configure environment variables using the provided example files``.

    `apps/server/.env`
    | VARIABLE | VALUE |